supermitsuba/RAMLsharp/README.md

 RAMLSharp
 =========

-This is a tool for Web API, in .net, to allow you to build documentation, using RAML.
+This is a tool for ASP.net Web API that will allow you to build RAML documentation.

 ##Purpose
 The purpose of the tool is to allow a developer to code RAML documentation, using Attributes and Asp.net Web API Help Pages.
 This allows you to create RAML documentation using help pages behind the scenes.
 The workflow would be: